parappayo/code-metrics/README.md

 ## Output

 * can navigate around project html output, drill into reports on each file
+* Per-file stats should automatically include each per-line stat mean, 20th, 50th, 80th percentile values
+* Per-project stats should automatically include each per-file stat mean, 20th, 50th, 80th percentile values
 * source code for functions also included in file output, can drill to see code
-* nice syntax highlighting for source code in output
+* syntax highlighting for source code in output

 ## Stats

 * Source Lines of Code (SLOC)
 * Assignments, Branches, Conditions (ABC)
-* Custom regex rules to generate line counts / distributions for
+* Per-line bool stat could be defined in settings as a regex
 * Max nested scope depth (configurable for curlys, parens, brackets, keywords)
 * Nested scope depth stats (number of instances of each depth)
 * Member function, member variable stats (requires reflection?)